The United Kingdom is a beautiful country with a long and storied history.

 The famous Edinburgh Castle – and its 3,000 years of history – requires a small entrance fee of £19.50, if you book online.
 Just make sure to plan ahead and go early to avoid the crowds.

 Victoria Street in Old Town Edinburgh is also another favorite tourist destination.
 Lined with quirky shops and cute cafes, this street is said to be the inspiration for Harry Potter’s Diagon Alley.

-Join a free walking tour to discover all the secrets and myths of this magical city.
+And don’t forget to join a free walking tour to discover all the secrets and myths of this magical city.
 There’s no end to the sights and sounds that visitors can enjoy when in the Scottish capital.

 You may also like: How to Travel the UK on a Student Budget